shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 You can increase a creature’s defenses against certain types of damage and/or effects.

-When a spell says “gain resist to…”, it follows these rules:
+When a spell says “grant [target] resist to…”, it follows these rules:

 -   It costs 1 wyl to grant a creature 1 resist to 1 type of damage for 1 hour
 -   Resist reduces damage taken.